 Ramon Y. Tungka – Indonesian Actor, Outdoor Activities Enthusiast & Travel Journo

-Seminyak has some really funky places to hang out – one of my favorites is Revolver.
+Seminyak has some really funky places to hang out – one of my best restaurants in Bali is Revolver.
 Great vibes Great Coffee!

 From the Frequent Travelers: